Blog

 While the company said the course was “a mess” when it took control of maintenance, others feel the bankrupt city has been fleeced of money.

-The proponents
+The Proponents

 Proponents of golf management companies say the groups only save golf courses money due to the firing and hiring of staff.